KarMiles/polish-girl-painting/README.md

 <details>
 <summary>Product filtering by category</summary>
-On Galery page the announcements bar changes to a secondary navigation bar which visitor can use to filter products by category.
+On Gallerypage the announcements bar changes to a secondary navigation bar which visitor can use to filter products by category.
 Each name of category is a button which triggers filtering products shown on the page.

 ![screenshot of image](readme/docs/images/testing/features/products_filter_bar.jpg)